 What happens if a marriage is annulled?
 Well, neither spouse is eligible for any kind of benefits for spouses.
 This is especially important as it relates to wills and life insurance policies.
 This begs the questions “can an annulment happen after a person has passed?”
 No one knows the answer to this particular question as no court has addressed it yet.

 While asking for marital support while you’re saying the marriage doesn’t exist sounds contradictory, it actually makes sense because the presumption is that married people are married with the rights of married people until they are declared no longer married.
 You won’t have to refund the money either if the marriage is found to invalid.
 Smithers v.
 Smithers, 804 So.
 2d 489 (Fla.
 4th DCA 2001)

-Contact my office in Naples, Florida to learn more about whether annulment is an option for you.
+Contact my family law office in Naples, Florida for a free consultation to learn more about whether annulment is an option for you.